 Gordon L. Mullis, Jr., is the Secretary of the Commission.
-Mr. Mullis is also the Executive Director of OFM.
+Mr. Mullis is also the Executive Director of OFMEA.
 From October 1991 to August 1993 Mr. Mullis served as the Deputy Executive Director of Kentucky Educational Television ("KET").
 Mr. Mullis was responsible for the administration and support, budgeting, personnel and operations and technology at KET.
 Mr. Mullis has twenty four years of experience in state government.
-Prior to joining KET, Mr. Mullis was the Deputy Executive Director of OFM.
+Prior to joining KET, Mr. Mullis was the Deputy Executive Director of OFMEA.
 Mr. Mullis has a Masters of Business Administration and a Bachelor of Psychology from the University of Kentucky.

-F. Thomas Howard, is the Deputy Executive Director of OFM and has served in that capacity since April 1993.
+F. Thomas Howard, is the Deputy Executive Director of OFMEA and has served in that capacity since April 1993.
 Previously, Mr. Howard served for over two years as the state's investment portfolio manager.
 Since 1983, Mr. Howard has had extensive experience in money management for individuals and institutions, both public and private.
 Mr. Howard holds a Bachelor of Business Administration with a concentration in Finance from the University of Kentucky.

-Terri Fugate, is a financial analyst for OFM.
-A Certified Public Accountant, Ms. Fugate has served as OFM's debt accountant since 1993.
+Terri Fugate, is a financial analyst for OFMEA.
+A Certified Public Accountant, Ms. Fugate has served as OFMEA's debt accountant since 1993.
 She has worked for the Auditor of Public Accounts and has 14 years of experience in state government.
 Ms. Fugate holds a Bachelor of Arts degree from Western Kentucky University.

-Prior and Current Financings of the Commission
+Prior and Current Financings of the Commission.

 General.
-The Commission has outstanding obligations in several different forms, including tax and revenue anticipation notes and three different series of project notes.
+The Commission has or will have issued and outstanding obligations in several different forms, including Tax and Revenue Anticipation Notes and three different series of Project Notes.
 Project Notes are issued as General Fund Series, Agency Fund Series and Road Fund Series depending upon the appropriation fund source that is being used to fund the payments under a financing/lease agreement.
-Each type of obligation, described below, is secured by the trust indenture to which such types of obligation relate, and holders of notes issued under a particular trust indenture do not have any claim on the pledged receipts of the Commission arising under another trust indenture.
+Each type of obligation, described below, is secured by the trust indenture to which such type of obligation relates, and holders of notes issued under a particular trust indenture do not have any claim on the pledged receipts of the Commission arising under another trust indenture.

-The holders of the Notes do not have a claim against the moneys pledged under the trust indenture related to any other Project Notes, General Fund Series.
-Nor do the holders of the Notes have any claim to moneys pledged under a trust indenture related to any other Project Notes issued as Agency Fund Series or the Road Fund Series.
+For example, the holders of the Notes do not have a claim against the moneys pledged under the trust indenture related to any other Project Notes, General Fund Series (described below).
+Nor do the holders of the Notes have any claim to moneys pledged under a trust indenture related to any other Project Notes issued for the Agency Fund Series or the Road Fund Series (defined below).
 The indentures for each particular type of notes issued by the Commission generally allow the issuance of additional notes on parity with the outstanding notes of the same type.
 The Commission's outstanding obligations are described below.

 Project Notes, General Fund Series.
-The Commission previously has issued five separate series of project notes, of which four are outstanding, the proceeds of which were used to fund capital projects (the "General Fund Project Notes") authorized by the General Assembly.
-The Notes will be the sixth issue of General Fund Project Notes and will fund the remaining balance of General Fund supported capital projects authorized in the 1998-2000 Biennial Budget of the Commonwealth.
+The Commission has outstanding three issues of Project Notes, excluding these Notes.
+The proceeds of which were used to fund capital projects (the "General Fund Project Notes") authorized by the General Assembly.
 All General Fund Project Notes are payable from payments to be received by the Commission under separate financing/lease agreements and, as to bond anticipation notes, the issuance of bonds by the State Property and Buildings Commission.
 These payments are ultimately dependent upon General Fund appropriations by the General Assembly of the Commonwealth.